1769 transit of Venus observed from Tahiti: Scientific community

 Halley's 1716 article called for observers to witness the transit at various places on the globe.
 The response from the scientific community was astounding.
 There were at least 120 observers at sixty-two individual posts for the 1761 transit.
 Observations took place not only in Europe, but also included Calcutta, Tobolsk, Siberia, the Cape of Good Hope, and St. John's in Newfoundland.
 The 1769 viewing also proved to be a vast international endeavor.

 Modern results compared to results from the 1769 transit

-Using the solar parallax values obtained from the 1769 transit, Hornsby wrote in Philosophical Transitions December 1771 that "the mean distance from the Earth to the Sun (is) 93,726,900 English miles."
+Using the solar parallax values obtained from the 1769 transit, the astronomer Thomas Hornsby wrote in Philosophical Transitions December 1771 that "the mean distance from the Earth to the Sun (is) 93,726,900 English miles".
 The radar-based value used today for the astronomical unit is 92,955,000 miles.
 This is only a difference of eight-tenths of one percent.
 Their work was within the bounds of the aphelion and perihelion distances to the sun, ~95 million miles and ~91 million miles respectively.
 These results have been described as "absolutely remarkable" considering what the astronomers had to work with.